Similar thoughts affect people differently, which means it’s all a matter of perspective.

 When I meet another experience in life, the relative memories that hit the spot for me, say, ones that trigger fear, might not for others who share less sensation during the same or equivalent type of encounter, and vice versa — with the difference being a mix of interpretation that doesn’t match each of our past exposures.
 My experiences, and the knowledge I’ve understood and accumulated from them, all go towards the way I react to new ones that face me.

-So it’s now for this exact reason that if I do NOT want fear continuing its undesirable grip as a dense range of conversions firing-off upstairs, then it’s a good idea I at least understand these packets, in better detail.
-Packets, signals, cells, a vial solution, or whatever anyone wants to call these feelings that shoot across my nervous system over a bunch of images that in most cases, exaggerates contact in everyday life.
+It is now for this exact reason that if I do NOT want fear continuing its undesirable grip as a dense range of conversions firing-off upstairs, then it’s a good idea I at least understand these packets in better detail.
+Packets, signals, cells, a vile solution, or whatever anyone wants to call these feelings that shoot across my nervous system over a bunch of images that in most cases, exaggerates contact in everyday life.

 Is the Threat Real?

 Here’s a straightforward scenario that could happen to anyone

 I caused a commotion when I saw the snake, stirring him up.
 But my friend casually but carefully walked around him.